Commands & groups¶

 SAM CLI, version 1.97.0

-Once you identified the entry points of each commands, you can easily wrap them into a top-level Click Extra CLI.
-Here is for instance the content of a wrap.py script:
+Once you identified the entry points of each commands, you can easily wrap them into a top-level Click Extra CLI, here in a local script I called wrap.py:

 from samcli.cli.main import cli as sam_cli